mtmorgan/mtmorgan.github.io/woods/treebark/index.md

 Reviewing these can help identify trees during a
 [Walk in the Woods][woods].
 Not all species are present on our property.

+Clicking the "That's my tree!" button increments a counter and arranges for the most commonly viewed trees to be at the top of the list.

 <div class="treebark-sort-controls">
   <label for="treebark-search-input">Filter:</label>
   <input type="text" id="treebark-search-input" placeholder="Type to filter..." />